The 6 Best Lexus IS300 Performance Mods

 Just like with headers, there are $150 exhaust systems and $500 ones.
 They are really all the same, but picking your exhaust brand is a bit more important than headers.
 Headers won’t add too much additional sound to the exhaust whereas a catback will.
 So picking a cat-back exhaust for the IS300 really comes down to sound preference and looks.

 I tend to tell people to save the money and spend it elsewhere from a performance perspective.
 If you want the sound, go for it.
-Otherwise the money is best spent on suspension or handling mods unless you are inching for every last bit of power the 2JZ-GE has in it.
+Otherwise the money is better spent on suspension or handling mods unless you are inching for every last bit of power the 2JZ-GE has in it.

-3.0L Cat-back Exhaust Benefits
+Exhaust Benefits

 - 2-3whp and torque